IBM-CfC-BGC-2021-Team12/ethical-fashion-classifier/README.md

 Error rate on fashion-brands-test.csv: 0.2 (3/15).
 ```

-The error rate shown above is the test error on `fashion-brands-test.csv` for a classifer trained with `fashion-brands-train.csv`.
+The error rate shown above is the test error on `fashion-brands-test.csv` for a classifier trained with `fashion-brands-train.csv`.
 Yes, with minimal preprocessing the classifier achieves an 80% accuracy rate!

 ## Querying the Classifier With an Unseen Fashion Brand